LuisGC/blog/content/blog/2019/03/greach-2019.md

 [**Boosting your applications with distributed caches/datagrids**](https://agenda.greachconf.com/talk/boosting-your-applications-with-distributed-caches-datagrids), by [Katia Aresti](https://agenda.greachconf.com/speaker/katia-aresti) ([@karesti](https://twitter.com/karesti))

+Katia explained how [Infinispan](https://infinispan.org/) works as a cache or data grid, both as a library or as a external service, and how to configure it in distributed systems.
+With (sometimes confusing) examples using Harry Potter analogies she also explained concepts like redundant replication or consistent hashing.
+She finished with a clear demo using Infinispan, [Eclipse Vert.X](https://vertx.io/) and Quarkus.

 [**Reactive for the Impatient**](https://agenda.greachconf.com/talk/reactive-for-the-impatient-a-gentle-intro-to-reactive-programming-and-systems), by [Mary Grygleski](https://agenda.greachconf.com/speaker/mary-grygleski) ([@mgrygles](https://twitter.com/mgrygles))

 [**AWS + MN = BFF**](https://agenda.greachconf.com/talk/aws-mn-bff), by [Vladimir Orany](https://agenda.greachconf.com/speaker/vladimir-orany) ([@musketyr](https://twitter.com/musketyr))